Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Experiment

-In the DNN literature, scholars propose many new network architectures for segmentation problems, one after another \citep{long2015fully, ronneberger2015u, badrinarayanan2017segnet}.
-Although these new DNN architectures for segmentation often have a very complex structure, if they are broken down into smaller elements, each can often be represented (or at least well approximated) as an affine operation whose selection event can be handled by the proposed method.
-Because the main contribution of this study is its introduction of a conditional SI framework by which to evaluate the reliability of DNN-based segmentation, empirical implementations and evaluations of the newest complex DNN architectures are beyond the scope of this study.
+In the literature, many network architectures have been proposed for segmentation problems.
+Although these architectures are very complex, if they are broken down into smaller elements, each can be represented (or at least well approximated) as an affine operation whose selection event can be handled by the proposed method.
+Because the main contribution of this study is to introduce conditional SI by which to evaluate the reliability of the segmentation results, empirical implementations and evaluations of the complex architectures are beyond the scope of this study.